davideast/stitch-mcp/docs/build-virtual-tools.md

 },
 ```

-One upstream call, one fetch, one return.
-This is the pattern you'll use most.
+Start here for most virtual tools — one upstream call, one fetch, one return.

 ### Orchestrator — `build_site`

-Validates input, fetches data in parallel with concurrency limits, and assembles a structured result:
+For tools that coordinate multiple fetches, validate input first, use `pLimit` to cap concurrency, and assemble a structured result:

 ```typescript
 execute: async (client: StitchMCPClient, args: any) => {